-- Allocate funding for training-of-trainers in gender equity and nontraditional occupations in local school districts and online.
+- Allocate funding for training-of-trainers in nontraditional occupations in local school districts and online.

 - Expanded career possibilities for students through support of programs that help recruit and retain students in training program for occupations that are nontraditional for their gender.

 - Helped students to be successful in nontraditional programs through the creation of positive classroom environments, encouragement of parent, peer and employer support, and efforts to support continuous program improvement.

 - Assisted local educational agencies (LEAs) to work with business and industry to help students acquire current industry skills sets.